 A Small Mouth Secret

-My summer fishing is o-fishially under way (you like that don’t you?).
+My summer fishing is o-fishially under way (you like that don't you?).
 Yesterday I spent the afternoon on Percy Priest Lake.
 I managed to land my first smallmouth bass of the year on a little weighted nymph.
-The best part about this fish is that it is hiding right under everyone’s nose, in a spot so obvious that none of the thousand self proclaimed Bass Masters zooming around the lake will find it.
+The best part about this fish is that it is hiding right under everyone's nose, in a spot … Continue reading A Small Mouth Secret